Is there a debt limit to Chapter 7?

 Too much debt for Chapter 7?

-On the other hand, there’s nothing written in the law that has a specific dollar amount that becomes too much debt to file a Chapter 7 bankruptcy (note: this is in contrast to Chapter 13 bankruptcy, which has a maximum debt limit set by law in 11 USC 109(e), which periodically adjusts, so check current limits).
+On the other hand, there’s nothing written in the law that has a specific dollar amount that becomes too much debt to file a Chapter 7 bankruptcy (note: this is in contrast to Chapter 13 bankruptcy, which has a maximum debt limit set by law in 11 USC 109(e), which periodically adjusts, so check current chapter 13 debt limits).

 There are other factors though that can stop a bankruptcy with too much debt.
 Firstly, the government looks at whether the debt was obtained in good faith.
 If someone unemployed for years has $250,000 of credit card debt, were they really intending to pay it back?
 Secondly, they look at the nature of the debts: were they luxuries like travel?
 Another factor is if the debts or discharge was obtained by fraud.
 Too much debt is situation specific.
 It may make sense for a business owner to have a lot of debt, but maybe not so much for a retired grandma.

 Summing up the Debt Limit for Chapter 7

 In short, there is no debt limit to file Chapter 7.
 Common sense factors would make it not worthwhile to file Chapter 7 bankruptcy for some.
 There is an upper limit that will get you on the trustee’s radar, though it’s not sure exactly what that number is.
 Like most things, if it’s reasonable it should work, though your mileage may vary.